verge-io/docs/docs/product-guide/createtenants.md

 26. Here you can optionally assign one External IP to the tenant.
 External IPs can be assigned to a tenant after creation as well.
 By default, the first External IP assigned to a tenant is configured to be the tenant's UI address.

-> Remember that an External IP is one that is simply external to the VeregOS system; it may or may not be a public Internet address; an External IP can be a private address on your external LAN/WAN, for example: 10.10.10.100. {.is-success}
+> Remember that an External IP is one that is simply external to the VergeOS system; it may or may not be a public Internet address; an External IP can be a private address on your external LAN/WAN, for example: 10.10.10.100. {.is-success}

    -   Select from the ***Assign External IP\**** dropdown.
 (This list will include all unassigned Virtual IPs defined in the Parent).
 **-OR-**